andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 <h2>Step 6: Open IIS as an Admin & Register PHP from within IIS</h2>

-1. At the bottom left corner, click on "Windows" Button.
+1.At the bottom left corner, click on "Windows" Button.
-2. Type "ISS", right-click it and choose the option: "Run as administrator".
+2.Type "ISS", right-click it and choose the option: "Run as administrator".
-3. Double-click "PHP Manager".
+3.Double-click "PHP Manager".
-4. To enable PHP Manager, under PHP Setup, click on "Register new PHP version".
+4.To enable PHP Manager, under PHP Setup, click on "Register new PHP version".
-5. Double-click on "PHP" folder and click on "php-cgi".
+5.Double-click on "PHP" folder and click on "php-cgi".
-6. Go back to vm-osticket Home, by clicking the server "vm-osticket (vm-osticket\labuser)" located at the top-left corner.
+6.Go back to vm-osticket Home, by clicking the server "vm-osticket (vm-osticket\labuser)" located at the top-left corner.
-7. Then restart the server, under Manage Server, by clicking on "Restart".
+7.Then restart the server, under Manage Server, by clicking on "Restart".

 - Note: Opening IIS as an administrator and registering PHP allows the process of PHP files, which are required to run osticket on a Windows server.